WED-2023/assignment2-206515744_209406255_assignment2/README.md

 ## 📷 Screenshots

-added for fun a live screenshot feature for the website, it's updated every 12hours to main branch using github actions. instructions for the workflow are in `screenshot.yml`
+added for fun a live screenshot feature for the website, it's updated every 12hours to main branch using github actions (turned off for now). instructions for the workflow are in `screenshot.yml`

 ![Live Preview](./preview.png?v=1745197310)